 NZD/USD slips back toward 0.5670 as US Dollar demand returns

 The move in NZD/USD looks less like a fresh Kiwi collapse and more like a failed rebound.
-The pair had registered modest gains in the previous session, but those gains faded as the US Dollar strengthened across the board.
+The pair had registered modest gains in the previous session, but those gains faded as the US Dollar strengthened across markets.

 The immediate pressure point is Dollar demand.
-FXStreet tied the move to safe-haven flows linked to escalating geopolitical tension, with investors favoring the Greenback over higher-beta currencies such as the Kiwi.
+FXStreet tied the move to safe-haven flows linked to escalating geopolitical tension, with investors favoring the Greenback over higher-beta currencies such as the Kiwi, while AUD/USD bears near 0.7000 show similar pressure.

 China-linked sentiment didn’t help.
 Recent China manufacturing signals have been soft enough to offer little support for a currency that often trades as a proxy for China demand.
 That left the Kiwi without much of a regional growth cushion as the Dollar bid returned.